-- Systematic periodic involvement of employees representatives in informational meetings as well as in initiatives enhancing employees protection and rights. - All TOBAM employees are offered to become shareholders after 6 months of presence. - In order to align working conditions with CSR principles, TOBAM offers a yearly prize to the employee the most dedicated to the environment.
-The reward for 2011 was a trip to Iceland. - Environment/Employee Health (example): On a voluntary basis, employees walk/run to or from home at least once a week instead of using a car or public transportation.
+- Systematic periodic involvement of employees representatives in informational meetings as well as in initiatives enhancing employees protection and rights. - \ All TOBAM employees are offered to become shareholders after 6 months of presence. - In order to align working conditions with CSR principles, TOBAM offers a yearly prize to the employee the most dedicated to the environment.
+The reward for 2011 was a trip to Iceland. - \ Environment/Employee Health (example): On a voluntary basis, employees walk/run to or from home at least once a week instead of using a car or public transportation. - ★ French Red Cross First Aid Training In Q1 2013, TOBAM sponsored company-wide First Aid training with an objective of having 30% of the employees being certified.